masterd2020/indicina-technical-test/readme.md

 2. After successfully cloning the repository, navigate into the `indicina` folder, then run `npm install` to install all the dependencies
 3. In your command line, type `npm start` to start the node server.

+## Running Test

+1. You can run test by typing `npm test` in your command line, make sure you are in the indicina directory

 ## Testing the Endpoints

 ### 1. Encoding the URL